Oscar-Santos/weather_sweater/README.md

-## To set up this app locally, please follow these steps:
+## To set up this app locally, please follow these steps:🟢
 ### Language and Framework needed:
 - Ruby Version 2.7.2
 - Rails Version 5.2.6